misamunich/misamunich.github.io/_posts/2020-10-09-Accomodation tips.md

 - 5) Deposit for the place varies somewhere between a month’s rent to 3 month’s rent. (usually)

 - 6) Consistency is the key.
 Don’t fret!
 You have a long journey ahead of you.
-Have a look into these links from [TUM](https://www.tum.de/en/university-life/accommodations/) and [LMU](https://www.en.uni-muenchen.de/students/exchange/incomings/austausch_engl/living/accommodation/private_market/index.html)
+Have a look into these links provided by [TUM](https://www.tum.de/en/university-life/accommodations/) and [LMU](https://www.en.uni-muenchen.de/students/exchange/incomings/austausch_engl/living/accommodation/private_market/index.html)